Jason-Francois/scoir-filter-challenge/README.md

 # csv-filter-challenge-public

+## How-To
+## Assumptions
+- The CSV file is formatted correctly (All fields are in the correct place)
+- That all input values are valid (names are strings, dates are in correct format, etc.)

 # Instructions
 1. Click "Use this template" to create a copy of this repository in your personal github account.
 1. Using technology of your choice, complete assignment listed below.